Queen Sonja of Norway: Public life

 On 17 January 2021, Queen Sonja celebrated 30 years as Norway's queen consort.

 Activities

-In 1972 she was involved in establishing Princess Märtha Louise's Fund, which provides assistance to disabled children in Norway.
+In 1972, Sonja was involved in establishing Princess Märtha Louise's Fund, which provides assistance to disabled children in Norway.
 She has taken active part in large-scale initiatives to raise funds for international refugees and spent time in the 1970s visiting Vietnamese boat refugees in Malaysia.

 From 1987 to 1990, Crown Princess Sonja served as Vice President of the Norwegian Red Cross.
 She was responsible for the organisation's international activities.
 She took part in a Red Cross delegation to Botswana and Zimbabwe in 1989.